yellowdog/python-examples/README.md

 ]
 ```

-When a new Keyring is created, a **system-generated password** is returned as a once-only response.
-For security reasons this password is not displayed, but this behaviour can be changed using the `--show-keyring-passwords` command line option, e.g.:
+When a new Keyring is created it's usable only by the YellowDog application which created it.
+A **system-generated password** is also returned as a one time response, which would allow the Keyring also to be claimed by YellowDog Portal users.
+For security reasons the password is not displayed, but this behaviour can be overridden using the `--show-keyring-passwords` command line option, e.g.:

 ```shell
 % yd-create --quiet --show-keyring-passwords keyring.json
 Keyring 'my-keyring-1': Password = 4OQAdcZagUX7ZiHaYvqC4yuKb4KCyN9lk4Z7mCcTYXA
 ```

-Note that Keyrings cannot be updated; they must instead be removed and recreated, and in doing so, any contained credentials will be lost.
+Note that Keyrings **cannot be updated**; they must instead be removed and recreated, and in doing so, any contained credentials will be lost.

 ## Credentials